A curriculum designed for

 The Curriculum – implementation

 The school is currently organised into 6 classes.

 In KS1, 21 hours is spent each week on teaching the curriculum and in KS2, 23.5 hours.

 We teach phonics through the Read Write Inc Scheme.
 This is used throughout the school particularly in the foundation stage and key stage one.
-We use a wide variety of reading schemes, covering fiction and non-fiction, including Oxford Reading Tree.
+We use a wide variety of reading schemes, covering fiction and non-fiction.
 More confident readers are able to choose from class readers and our newly refurbished library.
 The scheme is continued at home.
 We encourage children to read daily at home and this is monitored via a home-school communication book.

 Impact our curriculum is having on standards of teaching and learning